 Also, if the location of the manuals is not determined and the situation is "I don't know where the manuals are", or if they cannot be searched from servers or internal systems, the manuals will not be used even if they are created.

-In order to establish a manual, it is also important to create an environment that is easy to create, update, and manage.
+To establish manuals, it is also important to create an environment that is easy to create, update, and manage.

-Human Science Co., Ltd. can also collaborate with companies that provide manual creation/management tools to introduce the perfect tools and platforms for our customers.
-If you are interested in implementing these tools, please join the joint seminar hosted by Human Science Co., Ltd. and the tool provider company.
+Human Science collaborates with companies that provide manual creation/management tools, making it possible to introduce the perfect tools and platforms for our customers.
+If you are interested in implementing these tools, please take a look at the page below.

 5. Consult Human Science for Manual Creation

-Human Science provides one-stop support for everything from creating Japanese manuals to translating them into English.
-We have a proven track record of handling numerous manuals since 1985.
+Human Science provides one-stop support from the creation of Japanese manuals to English and multilingual translations.
+We have a long track record of handling numerous manuals since 1985.

-If you have any of the following needs, please feel free to consult with us.
+If you have any of the following needs, please feel free to contact us.

-・Want to improve existing Japanese or English manuals to make them easier to understand
+・I want to improve existing Japanese and English manuals to make them easier to understand.

-・Considering creating an English manual and want to proceed step by step from a Japanese manual
+・I am considering creating an English manual and would like to proceed step by step from the Japanese manual.

 Features ①: Extensive track record of manual production for large and global companies